ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 }
 ```

 Notice the most important difference between the stateful precompile and precompile interface.
-We now inject state access to the `Run` function.
+We now inject state access, `PrecompileAccessibleState`, to the `Run` function.
 Precompiles only took in a single byte slice as input.
 However, stateful precompile functions have complete access to the Subnet-EVM state, and can be used to implement a much wider range of functionalities.

-With state access, we can modify balances, read/write the storage of other contracts, and could even hook into external storage outside of the bounds of the EVM’s merkle trie (note: this would come with repercussions for state sync since part of the state would be moved off of the merkle trie).
+With state access, we can modify balances, read/write the storage of other addresses, and create addresses.
 We can now write custom logic to make our own EVM.

 ### Assumption of Knowledge